The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus

-\textbf{Paper structure.} Section~\ref{setup} describes the model and defines the key building blocks, including erasure codes and Merkle trees.
+\textbf{Paper structure.} Section~\ref{setup} describes the model and defines the key building blocks, including erasure codes and Merkle trees, and the formal definitions of SMR and Extractable SMR.
 Section~\ref{intu} provides an informal overview of the ideas behind our protocols.
+Section~\ref{formal} gives the formal specification of Carnot~1: analysis in the standard model of partial synchrony appears in Appendix~\ref{anal1}.
+Section \ref{2int} describes the intuition behind Carnot~2.
+Section \ref{2spec} gives the formal specification of Carnot~2, while Appendix \ref{anal3} presents analysis in the standard model of partial synchrony.
+Section \ref{anal2} then analyses Carnot~2 in the Pipes model~\cite{lewis2025pipes}, which considers network bandwidth, and so allows for a formal analysis of throughput and block times.
 Section~\ref{imposs} presents the impossibility result for 2-round finality.
-Sections~\ref{formal} and~\ref{anal1} give the formal specification and analysis of Carnot~1 in the standard model of partial synchrony.
-Section~\ref{1opt} describes how optimistic proposals can be incorporated.
-Section~\ref{anal2} (to be added) analyses the protocol in the Pipes model of~\cite{lewis2025pipes}.
-Section \ref{exper} (to be added) describes the results of our experiments.
-Section \ref{rw} discusses related work.
-Appendix~\ref{OpC1} contains the formal treatment of optimistic proposals.
-Appendices~\ref{2int}--\ref{anal3} present Carnot~2: its intuition, formal specification, and analysis.
+Section \ref{exper} describes the results of our experiments, which compare latency and throughput for Carnot 1 and 2 against the state-of-the-art.
+Section \ref{rw} describes related work, and Section \ref{disc} contains a final discussion.